PB4 Health Agreement: How Brazilians Access the SNS in Portugal

 - Select Portugal as the destination country

-It is valid for one year and renewable.
+Check the certificate's stated validity and renewal instructions before travel.
 Print it before you leave Brazil, and keep a digital copy accessible on your phone.
 You will present it at the health center in Portugal when you register for your SNS patient number.

 Registering with the SNS: Getting Your Número de Utente